phpfeniks/docs/README.md

 ## Features

-* Hosted by us, and ready to go
-* Earn XP by contributing
+- Earn XP by contributing to the discussion
-* Advanced XP formula
+- Advanced XP formula
+- Channel-specific XP gain
+- Apply roles based on XP gained
-* Spam prevention
+- Spam prevention and message auditing functions
-* Create *seasonal* scoreboards
+- Create seasons with their own scoreboard

 ## Community